ZitaoZeng/CBDA-subsampling/readme.txt

 sets, which also means creating 1000 validation sets, so 2000 files in total, it takes two passes, 510 training sets and 510 validation sets on the first pass, and 490 of each on the second pass.

+When using the ascending column approach, there is a column set file, typically created by the machine learning process, that has a list of column and priorities.
+Each line of the file has two values, a column ordinal and a priority.
+The name of this file is specified using the --cs option.
+The --css option must also be specified, which indicates the number of columns from the start of the file to be used for the first training set.
+Each subsequent training set created will use an additional column from the file, in the order they are listed in the file.
+If the column set file has 5 columns listed and the --css otion is 3, the first training set will use the first 3 columns from this file, the 3nd training set will use the first 4 columns of this file, etc.

+See the examples section

 When creating training and validation sets, this script produces the following files.